lidofinance/docs/docs/contracts/lido.md

 - [`LidoExecutionLayerRewardsVault`](./lido-execution-layer-rewards-vault.md): vault to collect priority fees and MEV rewards coming from validators of the pool
 - [`DepositSecurityModule`](./deposit-security-module.md): protection from deposit frontrunning vulnerability
 - [`AccountingOracle`](./accounting-oracle.md): oracle committee, that gathers an accounting report for the protocol
-- [`LidoLocator`](./lido-locator.md): protocol-wide address book which contains references to all meaningful parts of the Lido protocol on-chain
 - [`EIP712StETH`](./eip712-steth.md): ad-hoc helper to implement ERC-2612 permit for Solidity 0.4.24 Lido contract

 ## Submit

 Lido contract is a main entry point for stakers.
 To take part in the pool, a user can send some ETH to contract address and the same amount of stETH tokens will be minted to the sender address.
-Submitted ether are accumulated in the buffer and can be passed further to [`WithdrawalQueue`](./withdrawal-queue-erc721.md) to fulfill withdrawal requests or to [`StakingRouter`](./staking-router.md) to deposit as a new validator stake.
+Submitted ether are accumulated in the buffer and can be passed further to [`WithdrawalQueueERC721`](./withdrawal-queue-erc721.md) to fulfill withdrawal requests or to [`StakingRouter`](./staking-router.md) to deposit as a new validator stake.

-To withdraw the underlying ETH back, user may use [`WithdrawalQueue`](./withdrawal-queue-erc721.md) contract or swap the token on the secondary market (it may be a cheaper and faster alternative).
+To withdraw the underlying ETH back, user may use [`WithdrawalQueueERC721`](./withdrawal-queue-erc721.md) contract or swap the token on the secondary market (it may be a cheaper and faster alternative).

 ## Deposit